 COOPER BRIDGE.
 THURSDAY.

 MILL-BRIDGE.

 The turn-out here is compulsory.
-No good is inticipated from it.
-The boilers had been tapped and provisions had been obtained by means of threats and other modes of intimidation.
-All was quiet o-day (Thursday) but no work was going on.
+No good is accomplished without all this mischievous parace provisions had been obtained by means of the provisions had been obtained by means of threats and other modes of insimidation.
+All was quiet to-day (Thursday) but no work was going on.
 The blame was laid upon the League and some of the workies remarked that they knew of no good end the strike, as at present conducted, could answer, and they thought it very hard to be compelled to starve when they could have work, when no good was likely to result.

 CLECKHEATON.

 THURSDAY NIGHT.

-This has been the most terrible day ever witnessed lecturer, was doing all in his power to keep the excited mob from committing acts of violence, when he was dashed on the ground, and was left for dead.
-He was only stunned, and got away as soon as the A large meeting has just been held here; the cavalry had gallopped on.
-Several persons, some of people were addressed by two or three working men, whom had taken no part with the turn-outs, were whom had taken no part with the turn-outs, were badly wounded, a ball passed through the coat of
+This has been the most terrible day ever witnessed lecturer, was doing all in his power to keep the excited mob from c mmitting acts of violence, when he was dashed on the ground, and was left for dead, He was only stunned, and got away as soon as the A large meeting has just been held here; the cavalry had gallopped on.
+Several persons, some of whom had taken no part with the turn-outs, were badly wounded, a ball passed through the coat of one young man, and grazed the skin of his side; but we have not heard of any life being lost.
+The matter to get at the truth.

 The people are exasperated to a high degree by the conduct of the military, who were partly drunk, and rode in upon the people, apparently resolved on slaughter.
-No violence appeared to be contemplated but stopping the mills until the uncalled-for attack of the cavalry.
+No violence appeared to be contemplated but stopping the mills until the uncalled for at ack of the cavalry.
 Fears are entertained that the town will be attacked, and set on fire during the night.